RlNZLER/Image-Text-Matching/README.md

 ### Task Description
 ----------------

-Participants are required to train and evaluate at least three different machine learning classifiers to determine if an image and its corresponding textual description match.
-The evaluation of these classifiers should include metrics such as Balanced Classification Accuracy, precision-recall, and F-measure, among others.
+Trained and evaluated three different machine learning classifiers to determine if an image and its corresponding textual description match.
+The evaluation of these classifiers includes metrics such as Balanced Classification Accuracy, precision-recall, and F-measure, among others.

 | Image | Text | Label |
 | ----- | ---- | ----- |